The Blow Out: Plot

 As the cartoon opens, a hooded figure appears at the doorway of a building and leaves behind an alarm clock that suddenly starts smoking.
 At the next second, the clock explodes, blowing the building to smithereens.
 Afterwards, newspaper headlines explain that the figure, known as the Mad Bomber, has been terrorizing the entire city by placing time bombs at different buildings to blow them up.
-As a result, the police are making every effort to search the city and offer a cash reward of $2,000 to anybody who can capture the fiend.
+As a result, the police are making every effort to search the city and offer a cash reward of $2,000 (equal to $ today) to anybody who can capture the fiend.

 In the Mad Bomber's hideout, the Mad Bomber is seen making his next time bomb.
 He does this by taking apart an alarm clock, stuffing it full of various explosives (dynamite, a black bomb, skyrockets, and firecrackers), and puts the alarm clock back together, to make a bomb that is capable of, as he puts it, "blowing up an entire city."
 After completing his bomb, the Mad Bomber looks at a map of the city, where x's mark the buildings he's already blown up, and draws an x to mark his next target, the Blotz Building.
 Then he dons a black hat and cloak and makes his way out of the hideout.

-Elsewhere in the city, Porky Pig is staring into the window of an ice cream parlor where they sell ice cream sodas for 10 cents.
+Elsewhere in the city, Porky Pig is staring into the window of an ice cream parlor where they sell ice cream sodas for 10 cents (equal to $ today).
 After watching a customer buy and drink an ice cream soda, Porky checks his money and decides the five pennies he has are enough for the soda.
 Porky comes up to the manager and asks for an ice cream soda, but the manager points out that Porky has only half the amount of money for the soda.
 Porky starts to leave, feeling disappointed, but suddenly gets the idea that half a soda would be worth half the price.
 He zips back and requests half of a soda, but the manager still tells Porky that he needs five more pennies for the soda.